-The applicant is proposing a residential use for the site, therefore the minimum density of 15 dwelling units/acre applies.
-The 3.29-acre Property requires a minimum density of 49 units.
-The applicant is proposing to develop a 60-unit apartment complex on the subject site in compliance with the standard.
+The applicant is proposing a residential use on Parcel 1, therefore the minimum density of 15 dwelling units/acre applies.
+The 2.30-acre parcel requires a minimum density of 35 units.
+The applicant is proposing to develop a 60-unit apartment complex in compliance with the standard.